CTFEDs/Lean-Coffee-Ish-meetup/presentation.md

 ### 3. Vote and Talk
 ### (4. To Do)

-^ Mini-Kanban
+^ Mini-Kanban board
 Lots of stickies, quiet.
-I want to talk about X because.
+Use board, "I want to talk about X because."
 Action!
 Can help?
 Small or big.